General Information

 11:30am – 12:30pm PST • Coal Harbour A

-Session 3A – Concurrent Panel: Human Capital Management: How Can Innovation and Personalized Medicine Relieve the Staffing Shortages?
+Session 3A – Concurrent Panel: Human Capital Management: How Can Innovation Relieve the Staffing Shortages?

 11:30am – 12:30pm PST • Coal Harbour B